-Your company can show added value and in the meantime be prepared for the broader EU legislative context by using robust certification as tool in your due diligence toolbox.
+Your company can show added value and in the meantime be prepared for broader market and legal requirements such as the US forest Act and the broader EU legislative context by applying sustainability and DCF criteria in all your operations, independent from any specific market, and using robust physical certification as tool in your due diligence toolbox.

-CSI acknowledges that it is not easy now to organize a segregated EUDR compliant soy stream, but explicitly sends the message that ambitions for soy sustainability should be scaled rather than lowered.
+CSI acknowledges that it is not easy now to organize a EUDR compliant soy stream, but explicitly sends the message that ambitions for soy sustainability should be scaled rather than lowered.

 In 2005 already, by NGOs in dialogue with companies, the groundwork for soy certification was laid, resulting in ProTerra, RTRS and standards such as Donau Soja, which have been improving step by step over the years.
-Many soy buyers in the European Union -especially in North Western member states- since then have committed to integrated sustainability according to the extensive environmental and social criteria of such standards.
-The last European Soy Monitor of 2021 indicated that 40 % of European soy use was covered by a sustainability standard recognized by the European feed manufactures association FEFAC (IDH et al 2023).
+Many soy buyers in the European Union -especially in Northwestern member states- since then have committed to integrated sustainability according to the extensive environmental and social criteria of such standards.
+The last European Soy Monitor of 2021 indicated that 40 % of European soy use was covered by a sustainability standard recognized by the European feed manufactures association FEFAC (IDH et al 2023) (both in the form of segregation, Mass Balance or Credits Supporting Responsible Soy Production).
 This is significant, even if these standards strongly differ in quality of criteria and control requirements.
 Because of FEFACs developments, and through societal pressure, most of the soy standards recognized by FEFAC by 2023 have conversion free production among their requirements.
 What is more, de facto robust standards form the majority of currently EU certified sourcing.